testfairy/docs/docs/061_Continuous_Integration/20_CircleCI.md

-# TestFairy's Circle CI ORB
+# CircleCI

+[circleCI](https://circleci.com) is a cloud based CI/CD service that helps developers automate their development process with CI hosted in the cloud or on a private server.

-You can use the TestFairy ORB from the Circle CI ORB registry to upload builds to TestFairy.
+TestFairy has a CircleCI "ORB" that allows you to easily upload builds to TestFairy.

 In order to use the ORB, add the following line to the `orbs` section of your `.circleci/config.yml`: